-Major articles have been written about fitting boots, deciding which is best for the existing conditions, potential uses etc. But the bottom line, to quote outdoors expert Blake Miller, is that “It has to work for you.”
+Major articles have been written about fitting boots, deciding which is best for the existing conditions, potential uses etc. But the bottom line is that “It has to work for you.”

 I don’t think a best all-around boot exists.
 Here are the shoes/boots what work for me, based on years of hiking, wading, strolling and tromping through various environments.
 Check out my list and improve upon it for yourself.

 Barefoot: Hiking, walking or strolling barefoot in the wilderness is crazy.
 Ever since Cody Lundin appeared in “Dual Survival” with his shorts and bare feet, hordes of imitators and emulators have come out of the woodwork.
 Stub your toe, or step on a thorn, sharp rock or piece of broken glass and you may create a survival situation.
 Not to mention the parasites that can afflict people with no shoes.
 Look up hookworm if you need a wake-up call.

 Flip-flops and/or sport sandals: Some of my personal favorites, I wear these almost constantly in warm weather.
 In August, my family camped on a sand beach, next to a pine forest.
 Since the main recreation was water-skiing, swimming and other water sports, footgear was minimal at best.
 But I noticed that nobody could barefoot it comfortably in the woods.
 Pine needles, branches and other pointy, stickery things made walking difficult.